typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 `hello!`.
 After 5 seconds, the main fiber cancels the second fiber and then the program exits.

-Cats Effect's concurrency model and cancellation model work very closely with each other, however, the latter is out of scope for this post, but will be discussed in detail in a future post.
-In the meantime, visit the Scaladoc for `MonadCancel` and `GenSpawn`.
+Cats Effect's concurrency model and cancellation model interact very closely with each other, however, the latter is out of scope for this post.
+It will be discussed in detail in a future post, but in the meantime, visit the Scaladoc pages for `MonadCancel` and `GenSpawn`.

-#### Racing fibers
-TODO: finish this paragraph

 ### Communication
-We have already seen how fibers can directly communicate with each other via `start`, `join`, and `cancel`.
-These mechanisms enable communication bidirectional communication, but only once at the beginning and end of a fiber's lifetime.
+We have seen how fibers can directly communicate with each other via `start`, `join`, and `cancel`.
+These mechanisms enable bidirectional communication, but only at the beginning and end of a fiber's lifetime.
 It's natural to ask if there are other ways in which fibers can communicate, particularly during their lifetime.

 Shared memory is an alternative means by which fibers can indirectly communicate and synchronize with each other.

-Cats Effect exposes two primitive concurrent data structures: `Ref` and `Deferred`.
+Cats Effect exposes two primitive concurrent data structures that leverage shared memory: `Ref` and `Deferred`.

 #### `Ref`
 `Ref` is a concurrent data structure that represents a mutable variable.
 It is used to hold state that can be safely accessed and modified by many contending fibers.

-Let's take a look at a simple example.
+Let's take a look at an example.

 ```scala
 import cats.effect.{IO, IOApp, ExitCode}